Current release v0.24.3 · v0.25 in development

 01

 Send an encrypted blob to a quorum of relays and get signed receipts back.
-Recipients can prove the quorum took custody before they unseal.
-The TTL is enforced protocol state, not a config toggle — and if a relay keeps serving past expiry, witness tombstones surface it.
+Recipients can verify custody before they unseal.
+The TTL is signed protocol state; after it passes, witnesses record whether a relay is observed serving or non-serving.
+That evidence does not prove forensic deletion.

-Best for: document escrow, time-bounded access grants, ephemeral sharing, key escrow with auditable expiry.
+Best for: document escrow, time-bounded serving policies, ephemeral sharing, and key custody with auditable retention state.

 02